Chemical potential of magnon polarons: Model

 where \(V\) is the crystal volume and \(\bar{\rho}\) the average mass density.
 A central quantity to this work is the phonon angular momentum $\mathbf{L} = \int d^3r \bar{\rho}\, \mathbf{u}\times \dot{\mathbf{u}}$~\cite{zhang2024observation}, which, using Eq.~\eqref{eq:uquant}, can be rewritten as

 Linearly polarized phonons (e.g., LA modes) do not carry angular momentum, as their lattice displacements lack a definite sense of rotation~\cite{ren22}.
 By contrast, circularly or elliptically polarized phonons can host intrinsic angular momentum, encoded in the rotation of the atomic displacement vector about the propagation direction~\cite{juraschek2025chiral}.
-In high–symmetry crystals supporting twofold degenerate TA branches throughout the Brillouin zone (e.g., cubic crystals with $ v_1= v_2$), the TA doublet spans an eigenspace of the elastic Hamiltonian for each \(\mathbf{k}\).
-Thus, the circularly polarized combinations
+In high-symmetry crystals with twofold-degenerate transverse acoustic branches throughout the Brillouin zone -- for instance, cubic systems with \(v_1 = v_2\) -- the TA doublet spans, for each \(\mathbf{k}\), an eigenspace of the elastic Hamiltonian.
+Thus, the corresponding circularly polarized combinations

 are themselves exact eigenmodes with polarization \( \boldsymbol{\epsilon}_{\pm}(\mathbf{k}) = \boldsymbol{\epsilon}_{1}(\mathbf{k}) \mp i \boldsymbol{\epsilon}_{2}(\mathbf{k}), \) carrying angular momentum \(\mp \hbar\).
 Since the polarization vectors form an orthonormal triad, such that $\boldsymbol{\epsilon}_{\lambda}(\mathbf{k}) \times \boldsymbol{\epsilon}_{\lambda'}(\mathbf{k}) = \pm \mathbf{k}/k$, Eq.~\eqref{eq:L2linear} can be rewritten as